aplteam/Cider/docs/Cider-User-Guide.md

 This can be addressed by adding the optional property "tatinVars" into the `CIDER` section of the Cider config file, holding the name of a sub-namespace that will eventually become the package.

-If a property "tatinVars" does exist and points to a sub-namespace, then Cider will create a reference `TatinVars` in that namespace that points to `TatinVars` in the root of the project.
+If a property "tatinVars" does exist and points to a sub-namespace, then Cider will ~~create a reference `TatinVars` in that namespace that points to `TatinVars` in the root of the project.~~ move the namespace from the root of the project to that sub-namespace.

 #### Changing the current directory